Renting HCMC Shophouses for Live-Work: 2026 Legal Guide

 - Request the Pink Book and verify the stated land use purpose.

-- Ask the building management to confirm which business industries are permitted and which PCCC standards apply.
+- Ask building management to confirm which business industries are permitted and which PCCC standards apply.

 - Run the comparison against a serviced office for your first 12 months.

-- Negotiate the fit-out rent-free period and the annual escalation cap before you discuss anything else.
+- Negotiate the fit-out rent-free period and the annual escalation cap before discussing anything else.

-For more on the legal side of renting in Vietnam, see our guides on lease renewal and rent increase negotiation, verifying your rental agent, and how to protect your security deposit.
+For more on the legal side of renting in Vietnam, see our guides on lease red flag clauses, verifying your rental agent, and how to protect your security deposit.

 Data on rental pricing sourced from Batdongsan.com.vn, Rever.com.vn, and Mogi.vn (Q1–Q2 2026).
 Legal references: Luật Nhà ở 2023, Nghị định 01/2021/NĐ-CP, Nghị định 136/2020/NĐ-CP.
 Always consult a licensed Vietnamese legal professional for advice specific to your situation.